CryptoOnion/doc/concepts/modules.md

 }
 ```

-A master is defined to have a multiple tie to workers and a worker is defined to have a single tie to a master.
+A master is defined to have a multiple tie to workers, and a worker is defined to have a single tie to a master.
 The `run` method is placed on `Master` and its offloads a given task by making a remote call to a workers `execute` method.
 It bases its selection of which worker to select on the `selectWorker` method.
-The implementation of this method is omitted for simplicities sake.
+The implementation of this method is omitted for simplicitie's sake.

 Secondly, consider this example case of a Monitoring subsystem, which reacts to possible failures of other distributed systems by using heartbeat messages.
 The `monitoredTimedOut` method is to be called whenever a heartbeat has not been received from a monitored peer instance for some time.
 The implementation of this mechanism is left out for simplicity.